 However, charges for handling disputes and resources that are required to manage them make them costly for businesses.
-As well as this, the rules are weighted in the consumer's favor which has provided fraudsters the ability to 'game' the system.
+Also, the rules are typically skewed in the cardholder's favor, which has provided fraudsters the ability to 'game' the system.

 In this article, we explain more about what a dispute is, how disputes work and how to minimize their impact.
 Specifically, we cover: